ronnievormelker/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first and optimize only when necessary, based on performance measurements and profiling.
 Remember that understanding and simplicity often lead to more efficient systems in the long run."

 This quote emphasizes the importance of avoiding unnecessary optimization early in the development process, which can complicate code and introduce bugs.
 It reminds programmers to prioritize readability, maintainability, and correctness before optimizing for speed or efficiency.

+# 2024-02-01
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use tools and techniques, such as version control, task management, automated testing, to stay organised and make your code maintainable.
+Remember, continuous learning and adaptation are the keys to success in the ever-changing world of programming.